dret/webconcepts/concepts/http-header/Apply-To-Redirect-Ref.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Apply-To-Redirect-Ref"
 title:         "HTTP Header Field: Apply-To-Redirect-Ref"
+concept-name:  HTTP Header Field
+concept-value: Apply-To-Redirect-Ref
 description: "The optional Apply-To-Redirect-Ref header can be used on any request to a redirect reference resource.
 When it is present and set to \"T\", the request MUST be applied to the reference resource itself, and a 3xx response MUST NOT be returned."
 ---